 Without proper communication, you can get overwhelmed with what you should be doing.
 You may feel pulled in multiple directions between approving finishes and discussing payment.
 Consistent communication can put your mind at ease by allowing you to focus on one task at a time.
 Ask your contractor what you can do to help move the home renovation along.
 For example, could you pick out a few paint samples for the room?

-Also, use weekly meetings to check-in and get any questions answered.
+Also, use weekly meetings to check in and get any questions answered.
 In addition, contractors should effectively communicate with their whole team.
 That way, everyone is on the same page about their role and isn’t just waiting around.
-This can help prevent misunderstanding and extended deadlines.
+This can help prevent misunderstandings and extended deadlines.

 8. It Allows for a Smooth Closing Process